 Prologue

-A long time ago, the humans and the Starlings were races whose fates were intertwined.
+A long time ago, the humans and Starlings’ fates were intertwined.
 The humans gratefully allowed the Starlings free access to their land, and awarded them great honor and respect.
 In exchange, the Starlings swore to protect the humans from those who would wish them harm.
-But for reasons long forgotten, this strange Alliance was shattered.
+But long ago, the Alliance shattered.

-The Starling people withdrew from the Earth, forsaking the feel of the wind on their face and the warmth the sun brought, and retreated to their own dimly lit realm high above.
+The Starling people withdrew from Earth, forsaking the feel of the wind on their face and the warmth the sun brought, retreating to their own realm high above.
 The humans were angry, and rightly so, but neither side would admit their faults.

-And so, the Alliance remained shattered.
-Out of respect for the friendship they once shared, the Starlings continued to watch over the humans, protecting them.
-But they never once returned to the human’s realm.
-Time passed, anger faded, and the race of the Starlings became a legend told to reassure frightened children when sleep had forsaken them.
-But t
+Out of respect for the friendship they once shared, the Starlings continued to watch over the humans, protecting them from afar.
+Time passed, anger faded, and the race of the Starlings became a legend told to reassure frightened children when sleep had evaded them.

-he human race had long since forgotten the significance of the stars.
-They had forgotten that the stars were not stars at all, but cities, home to the Starlings.
-And when these stars began to go out, and disappear forever, the humans were not worried.
-Little did they know, the stars going out was a herald for the beginning of the end and the catalyst for change.
+The human race has long since forgotten the significance of the stars.
+They have forgotten that the stars were celestial cities, home to the Starlings.
+So when the stars began to go out, the humans were not worried.
+Little did they know that it was a herald for the beginning of the end and the catalyst for change.

 Chapter One